green-fox-academy/raptor-syllabus/module-04/m04d1/README.md

-# Module 04: Day 1 - Objects & Classes
+# Module 04: Day 1 - Objects &amp; Classes
 Classes and Objects lay at the heart of Java.
 Until this point we have had to cover the foundation of programming (variables, conditionals, simple I/O and loops) as well as some core skills (getting a program to run and watching it execute so as to debug).
 Now that we have that foundation laid, we can turn our attention to a core element of the Java: Object Orientation (aka "OO").
 In the late 80s, this was the &quot;Promised Land&quot; (that&apos;s a biblical metaphor for *the future of programming*).

 With OO, a new realm of programming opened up.
 It became easier to deliver more complex problems as they could be broken down into simpler units.
 OO removed complexity and ensured a common understanding leading to standards that in turn has allowed us to develop bigger (and distributed) systems.